Doris Ling-Cohan

-Doris Ling-Cohan (凌德麗 (凌德丽, Líng Délì)) is a justice of the New York State Supreme Court, to which she was elected in 2002.
+Doris Ling-Cohan (凌德麗 (凌德丽, Líng Délì)) is a former justice of the New York State Supreme Court, to which she was elected in 2002; she is the first woman of Asian descent to attain that position.
 In 2014, Justice Ling-Cohan was appointed to the Appellate Term, First Department.
 She is the first woman of Asian descent to be appointed to an appellate panel in New York state.
-Ling-Cohan was born in Chinatown, Manhattan, the daughter of Chinese immigrants.
+Ling-Cohan was born in Chinatown, Manhattan, the daughter of Chinese immigrants; her mother was a seamstress and her father was a laundryman.
+She is the first person in her family to graduate college.

 Education

 She received a degree in psychology (summa cum laude) from Brooklyn College, in 1976.
 She was admitted into New York University's School of Law on a full scholarship, from which she graduated in 1979.